Configuring global modules and directories in WildFly

 WildFly lets you share a single module across all your Enterprise Applications.
-This means that it can be added automatically to your application stack, with no deployment configuration.
-There are two ways to achieve it: Using global directories, which is a new feature introduced in WildFly 19, and using global modules.
+This means you can add your module to your application stack, with no deployment configuration.
+There are two ways to achieve it: Using global directories and using global modules.
 Let’s see both options.

 Configuring Global directories for your modules